-The course covers different key concepts of physics and as students' progress through the course, they will build on their knowledge of physics, laws of applying understanding to areas from sub-atomic particles to the entire universe.
+The course covers different key concepts of physics and as students' progress through the course, they will build on their knowledge of the laws of physics, applying their understanding to areas from sub-atomic particles to the entire universe.
 Practical skills are integrated with the theoretical topics and assessed through both written papers and the Practical Endorsement.